 Best Freelancing Websites for Freelance Writers

-There are many options for a freelance writer and opportunities for freelance writers are growing day by day.
+There are many options for a freelance writer and opportunities are growing day by day.
 If you are beginning your freelance writing career, then freelancing sites are a good option.
-I am not saying that they are the only option for beginners, but in my opinion they are the best option.
+I am not saying that they are the only option for beginners, but in my opinion, they are the best option.
 So, here are some of the best freelancing websites for freelance writers.

 In my opinion, Upwork is number one among freelancing websites for writers.
 I still work on Upwork, and I am having a great experience.
 The site is easy to use, and Upwork gives you many payment methods.
 You can also download the Upwork mobile app to respond to messages and apply for jobs on the go.

 You can find a lot of jobs that are posted regularly on this website.
 Many jobs are posted and they are spread through a wide variety of categories.
 Because of this variety, just about anyone can use this platform.
 Since the jobs are classified according to the experience required to complete the job, you can find jobs that suit your level of experience easily.

 - The Upwork fee is lowered when you earn more money from a client.

 - The Upwork fee is more on smaller contracts.

 - Some jobs pay an extremely low rate for your work.

 Fiverr, as the name suggests, features many gigs starting at just $5.
 Fiverr allows you to include three different packages in your gig, so that you can earn more than just $5 and offer more to the client.

 Fiverr has its issues, just like any other site mentioned in this blog post.
 Fiverr has improved, but still, there are issues with protecting sellers.